Hitana-Misaki/how-to-build/README.md

 # how-to-build
 > *ROM building guide for Xiaomi Redmi 10C (fog)*
+> - the guide still work in progress i guess*
 ## System requirements
 Before building ROM, you need a computer or server with these specifications:
 - Ubuntu Linux OS (latest version is recommended, other distro can work but untested)